 Taking the approach of using task specific blades requires owning at least two blades that each excel in a limited operating region, and are typically unacceptable for tasks outside of their intended scope.
 They also require blade changes for each different task for optimum results.
 Two task-specific blades (typically a 24T ripper and a 60T or 80T crosscutter) will generally stay sharp longer than a single general purpose blade because they share the work load, but will cost more upfront and will also cost more to re-sharpen when the time comes.
 A general purpose blade will neither rip as efficiently as a true rip blade nor crosscut as cleanly as a dedicated crosscut blade, but you may find that it’s more than acceptable at doing both tasks for most situations.
 A valid argument in favor of using one high quality general purpose blade is that the GP blade leaves a cleaner edge than the rip blade, crosscuts faster than a crosscut blade, and does so with the convenience and cost of using one blade.
 Most higher quality general purpose blades will leave a glue ready edge, which is often as good as it needs to be.
 If you happen to do a lot of specialty cutting of fine veneered plywoods, veneers, melamine, MDF, plastics, etc., a blade made specifically for those materials is definitely recommended.
 If you tend to rip very thick dense materials regularly, then a dedicated bulk ripping blade is a wise choice for you right from the start.
 Sooner a later a decent general purpose blade will be useful, so it’s always a reasonable starting point IMO, even if you pursue separates later.

 Breaking from convention, it’s also possible to choose separate blades that offer different regions of excellence than the conventional dedicated 24T bulk ripper and 80T fine crosscut blade.
-Even though the majority of general purpose/combination blades have 40T or 50T, there are some blades with 30T and 60T that offer more versatility than standard 24T and 80T separates, and can be used in a somewhat limited general purpose capacity because their scope of operation is wider.
-A 30T blade with an ATB grind and a steep positive hook angle (like the Forrest 30T WWII & DeWalt DW7653) will rip more efficiently than comparably designed 40T general purpose blade in materials up to 3” (given suitable power), will make cleaner rips than a standard 24T ripper…it may even crosscut acceptably well in some situations.
-The weakness of the 30T blade is that it won’t perform well for fine crosscut or fine plywood type duties, but it will give “glue line” cuts and more versatility than a standard 24T ripper, which potentially means fewer blade changes and acceptable performance in a wider region.
-A good blade of this type will be suitable for wide range of tasks that don’t require fine finish cuts.
-Inversely, a good quality 60T ATB or Hi-ATB blade with a positive hook angle (like the Forrest WWI, Infinity 010-060, or Freud LU88) will make cleaner rips up to ~ 1” to 1-1/4”, will make cleaner crosscuts and ply cuts than a conventional 40T ATB general purpose or 50T ATB/R combo blade, so is a good choice where cleaner cuts and lower ripping efficiency are suitable.
-The weakness of the 60T blade will be loss of efficiency in thicker ripping, having more tendency for bogging of the saw and burning.
-The combination of the 30T and 60T blades offers increased range over a standard 40T or 50T GP blade, better versatility than standard 24T and 80T separates, and longer edge life between sharpenings.
-Depending on your situation, a good 30T or 60T blade may be suitable as the only blade you’ll need, and the two blades combined as a set will “tag-team” to cover a very wide range of tasks extremely well.
-The best part is that either can still be left on the saw with little need to be changed for most tasks….sort of a “best of both worlds” scenario if you’re willing to pop for two blades.
+Even though the majority of general purpose/combination blades have 40T or 50T, there are some blades with 30T and 60T that can each be used in a somewhat limited general purpose capacity.
+Though typically considered a “rip blade” and a “crosscut blade” respectively, each offers more versatility than a traditional 24T and 80T task specific blade, while still offering excellence in a specific cutting task, though to a somewhat lesser degree.
+They create an “either/or” scenario, and can reduce blade changes while offering superior performance compared to a 40T or 50T blade.
+A 30T blade with an ATB grind and a steep positive hook angle (like the Forrest 30T WWII, DeWalt DW7653, & Tenryu IW-25530D1) will rip more efficiently than comparably designed 40T general purpose blades in thicker materials (up to ~ 3” given ample power), will make cleaner rips than a standard 24T ripper…it may even crosscut acceptably well in some situations (it’s subjective).
+The weakness of the 30T blade is that it’ll have more tearout for fine crosscut or fine plywood type duties, but it will give “glue line” rips and more versatility than a standard 24T ripper, which potentially means fewer blade changes and acceptable performance in a wider region.
+A good blade of this type will be suitable for wide range of tasks that don’t require ultra fine finish cuts….the finer the finish requirement, the less desirable this blade becomes.
+Inversely, a good quality 60T ATB or Hi-ATB blade with a positive hook angle (like the Forrest WWI, Infinity 010-060, or Freud LU88) will make cleaner rips in the range of ~ 1” to 1-1/4” (depending on the material, saw, etc.), and will make cleaner crosscuts and ply cuts than a conventional 40T ATB general purpose or 50T ATB/R combo blade, so is a good choice where cleaner cuts and lower ripping efficiency are suitable.
+The weakness of the 60T blade will be loss of efficiency in thicker ripping, having more tendency for bogging of the saw and burning in thicker materials.
+The combination of the 30T and 60T blades teamed together offers increased range over a standard 40T or 50T GP blade, better versatility than standard 24T and 80T separates individually, and longer edge life between sharpenings than a single blade.
+Depending on your situation, a good 30T or 60T blade may be suitable as the only blade you’ll need, but the two blades combined as a set will “tag-team” to cover a very wide range of tasks extremely well.
+The best part is that either can still be left on the saw with less urgency for blade changes for most tasks….sort of a “best of both worlds” scenario if you’re willing to pop for two blades.

 Tastes Great, Less Filling!